UniversitaDellaCalabria/Portale-PoC/README.md

 ````

 *Youtube iframes*
-A simple as possibile bunch of HTML lines.
+As simple as possibile, that bunch of HTML lines.
 ````
 <div class="row">
 <div class="col-12 col-md-6">